 Venice

 Venice is on the Gulf Coast of Florida.
-It has a beautiful, palm-tree-laden downtown area filled with shops and restaurants.
+Its downtown area is beautiful and palm-tree-laden, filled with shops and restaurants.

 The city also takes pride in being the Shark Tooth Capital of the World, with plenty of fossilized teeth to find while you wander the beach.